Class for dietician students: Literature, fun stuff and further recommendations

 You can find more information on the book and Dr Andrew Jenkinson on this blog.

-(For class 44, 2020)
+(Did first with class 44, 2020)

-Dr Jason Fung on calories (miniseries 3 parts: Does calorie counting work (1), Stop counting calories (2), A calorie is not a calorie (3) – view together with Dr Sarah Aamodt’s TED talk Why dieting usually doesn’t work ).
+Dr Jason Fung on calories (miniseries three parts: Does calorie counting work (1), Stop counting calories (2), A calorie is not a calorie (3) – view together with Dr Sarah Aamodt’s TED talk Why dieting usually doesn’t work ).
 You can also just type in Jason Fung – Youtube into your browser and his videos pop up.

-A Nutrition Questionaire for students at the University of Kennesaw (I can no longer find the questionaire, but I will keep the link to the University for the time being)
+A Nutrition Questionaire for students at the University of Kennesaw (I can no longer find the questionaire, but I will keep the link to the University for the time being.)

 Dr. Eric Berg Youtube Videos How Insulin Works 9 min 52, Understanding Insulin Resistance 11min 45